 United Airlines: Pilot taken off San Francisco-bound flight

-United Airlines says it's investigating after a pilot was removed from a San Francisco-bound flight before it left Austin, Texas.
+CBS in San Francisco reports a United Airlines pilot was removed from a plane bound for San Francisco International Airport after a bizarre rant about politics and her divorce.
+It happened Saturday before United Flight 455 left from Austin, Texas.

 Comments